SableRaf/processing-revisions/README.md

 ## Contacts

-For questions about this archival efforts, please write to hello@processing.org
+For questions about this archival effort, please write to hello@processing.org

 For any other questions, contact foundation@processingfoundation.org